 Overview

-Health and Social Care BTEC Level 3 National Diploma, equivalent to two A Levels.
+Health and Social Care BTEC National Diploma, equivalent to two A Levels

+Students who wish to pursue a career in the Early Years’ sector can also study this course as the content in the unit on “Human Lifespan Development” covers development in children.
 Visits, case studies and input from visiting speakers form an important part of the course, giving students an opportunity to understand what is being studied in relation to real care settings.
+This is a two-year course.

 Entry Requirements